Baghdat/RNN-word-Zaremba/README.md

 # Zaremba
-This is the implementation of Zaremba (2014) in Tensorflow
+This is the implementation of "Recurrent Neural Network Regularization" by Wojciech Zaremba, Ilya Sutskever and Oriol Vinyals (2014) in Tensorflow.